-Staff may be required to attend booster session(s) and/or individual coaching sessions by their supervisor and/or the Continuous Quality Improvement Supervisor in accordance with the Assessment Tool Inter-rater Reliability policy.
+Probation officers Staff may be required to attend booster session(s) and/or individual coaching sessions by their supervisor and/or the Continuous Quality Improvement Supervisor in accordance with the policy CHAPTER 8.8 ASSESSMENT TOOL INTER-RATER RELIABILITY.

 K. CONFIDENTIALITY